The 13 Most Common Nutrient Deficiencies (and How to Fix Them)

 You know that eating a nutrient-dense diet is important for overall health.
 But even for those of us trying to eat well, it’s easy to fall short on getting enough of certain crucial vitamins, minerals, and other compounds.

 Nutrient deficiencies may not cause obvious symptoms at first.
-But over time, they can contribute to inflammation, chronic diseases, lack of energy, and other health issues.
+But over time, they can contribute to discomfort, chronic illnesses, lack of energy, and other health issues.
 The good news?
 Being aware of the top nutrients many people lack can help you take steps to cover your bases.

 Let’s look at 13 of the most common nutrient deficiencies, why you need them, potential signs you’re deficient, and the best food and supplement sources.